 I may earn money or products from the companies mentioned in this post.
 As an Amazon Associate I earn from qualifying purchases.

 Going through the breast reduction procedure ended up being just as smooth as I could possibly dream.
 For months, I had the worst-case scenario envisioned.
 This paranoia lead me to research blog after blog on what to expect.
 The good news was I did not feel I had a terrible after surgery experience.
 I credit that in part to my preparedness with the items necessary for a smooth experience.
 I put together this list of my top five items needed to have a smooth breast reduction experience.
+Feel free to click on the item name or picture for more information on the product.
 If you have not already read about my breast reduction experience, you can do so here.

 While researching, I found individual doctors have different sets of after surgery procedures; however one commonality I found was the suggestion to sleep on your back for the first several days after surgery.
 Many doctors suggest two to three weeks of back sleep while your stitching heals.
 This sounded like a nightmare to me!
 For as long as I can remember, I have been a side sleeper.
 I have never been able to comfortably sleep on my back.
 This lead me on a search for an angled wedge pillow to help keep me propped up and on my back.
 My hope was to find something comfortable enough for me to at least sleep a few continual hours during the night.